 We barely had to slow down while Dana took Linda Anne’s Statute of Liberty Money Shot.

 Wait, this is new.
 If you live in one of the densest cities in the world but need to work on your golf game during your lunch break, what can you do?
 Apparently just head on down to the Hudson River.
-Maybe we just missed it last year though, because Kate Beckinsale put her hand in the gross gum wad that Jonathan stuck under a seat in a place just like that.
+We suppose we just missed it last year though, because years ago Kate Beckinsale put her hand in the gross gum wad that Jonathan stuck under a seat in a place just like that.
 Serendipity baby.

 Hey is that a cruise ship around the corner?
 Why yes it is.
 Turns out Antonia isn’t the only familiar boat we’ve seen in the past couple of days.
 Right there docked in Manhattan was the Carnival Sunrise.

-We last saw her spinning in circles in Norfolk.
+We last Carnival Sunrise spinning in circles in Norfolk.
 We figured the Captain probably recognized us as well but we missed seeing him wave hello because we needed to get on up the river.

 That’s right people.
 Soak it in.
 We literally went from the Frying Pan to the fire.
 That’s just damn funny right there.
 And we have the photos to prove it.